microsoft/coyote/docs/_learn/core/non-determinism.md

 get processed also contributes to non-determinism.

 Non-determinism arises from many other sources as well.
 Timeouts are a good example.
-The use of timers prevails in many distributed systems.
+The use of timers prevail in many distributed systems.
 Consider a program that wishes to offload some computation to a remote computer.
 It will typically send a message over the network, and then start a timer with some pre-determined timeout value.
 If the response arrives successfully from the remote machine, the timer is canceled and all is good.
 If the timer fires before the response arrives, then